tsgates/arch-wiki-markdown/wiki/GNOME_Tips.md

 -   /apps/panel/toplevels/panel_0/ (usually the default name for the first additional panel)

-Note: the key panel_amination_speed is deprecated, use: animation_speed.
+{Note|The key panel_amination_speed is deprecated, use:
+animation_speed.}}

-> GNOME Menu Tips
+> GNOME menu tips

-Speed Tweak
+Speed tweak

-You can remove the delay in GNOME menus by running this command:

-    echo "gtk-menu-popup-delay = 0" >> ~/.gtkrc-2.0
+You can remove the delay in GNOME menus by appending "gtk-menu-popup-delay = 0" to ~/.gtkrc-2.0.

-Or just add "gtk-menu-popup-delay = 0" to .gtkrc-2.0

-However, this setting is reported to crash banshee, and possibly other programs.
+However, this setting is reported to crash Banshee, and possibly other programs.

-Menu Editing
+Menu editing

 Most GNOME users complain about the menu.
 Changing menu entries system-wide or for one or several users alone is poorly documented.